Churchill Downs, Inc. (CHDN) Director Robert L. Evans Sells 5,000 Shares

-Churchill Downs, Inc. (NASDAQ:CHDN) Director Robert L. Evans sold 5,000 shares of the stock in a transaction on Friday, March 17th.
-The stock was sold at an average price of $156.00, for a total value of $780,000.00.
-Following the sale, the director now owns 112,350 shares in the company, valued at approximately $17,526,600.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Churchill Downs, Inc. (NASDAQ:CHDN) Director Robert L. Evans sold 5,000 shares of the business’s stock in a transaction that occurred on Thursday, March 16th.
+The stock was sold at an average price of $155.16, for a total transaction of $775,800.00.
+Following the completion of the transaction, the director now directly owns 118,895 shares of the company’s stock, valued at approximately $18,447,748.20.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.

 Your IP Address:

-A number of hedge funds and other institutional investors have recently bought and sold shares of the company.
-FMR LLC increased its position in Churchill Downs by 191.3% in the fourth quarter.
-FMR LLC now owns 587,048 shares of the company’s stock worth $88,322,000 after buying an additional 385,548 shares during the period.
-Three Bays Capital LP increased its position in Churchill Downs by 15.7% in the fourth quarter.
-Three Bays Capital LP now owns 1,540,627 shares of the company’s stock worth $231,787,000 after buying an additional 208,565 shares during the period.
-Norges Bank purchased a new position in Churchill Downs during the fourth quarter worth $25,413,000.
-Schroder Investment Management Group purchased a new position in Churchill Downs during the third quarter worth $9,388,000.
-Finally, BlackRock Fund Advisors increased its position in Churchill Downs by 7.7% in the third quarter.
-BlackRock Fund Advisors now owns 688,015 shares of the company’s stock worth $100,691,000 after buying an additional 49,244 shares during the period.
-70.52% of the stock is currently owned by institutional investors and hedge funds.
+CHDN has been the subject of a number of recent research reports.
+Zacks Investment Research downgraded shares of Churchill Downs from a “hold” rating to a “sell” rating in a research note on Monday, February 27th.
+Hilliard Lyons downgraded shares of Churchill Downs from a “buy” rating to a “neutral” rating in a research note on Friday, December 9th.
+Telsey Advisory Group reissued an “outperform” rating and issued a $174.00 price objective (up previously from $172.00) on shares of Churchill Downs in a research note on Thursday, March 2nd.
+Finally, Imperial Capital boosted their price objective on shares of Churchill Downs from $165.00 to $169.00 and gave the stock an “outperform” rating in a research note on Thursday, March 2nd.
+Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+The company presently has an average rating of “Buy” and an average target price of $162.83.

-Several analysts have recently commented on the company.
-Zacks Investment Research upgraded Churchill Downs from a “sell” rating to a “hold” rating in a report on Tuesday, March 14th.
-Telsey Advisory Group restated an “outperform” rating and set a $174.00 target price (up previously from $172.00) on shares of Churchill Downs in a report on Thursday, March 2nd.
-Imperial Capital increased their target price on Churchill Downs from $165.00 to $169.00 and gave the stock an “outperform” rating in a report on Thursday, March 2nd.
-Finally, Hilliard Lyons cut Churchill Downs from a “buy” rating to a “neutral” rating in a report on Friday, December 9th.
-Three investment analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-Churchill Downs currently has an average rating of “Buy” and an average target price of $162.83.
+Hedge funds have recently made changes to their positions in the company.
+Victory Capital Management Inc. purchased a new stake in shares of Churchill Downs during the third quarter worth about $123,000.
+Genesee Valley Trust Co. purchased a new stake in shares of Churchill Downs during the third quarter worth about $200,000.
+Park National Corp OH purchased a new stake in shares of Churchill Downs during the third quarter worth about $220,000.
+Van ECK Associates Corp increased its stake in shares of Churchill Downs by 24.3% in the fourth quarter.
+Van ECK Associates Corp now owns 1,494 shares of the company’s stock worth $225,000 after buying an additional 292 shares in the last quarter.
+Finally, Numeric Investors LLC purchased a new stake in shares of Churchill Downs during the fourth quarter worth about $256,000.
+Institutional investors and hedge funds own 70.52% of the company’s stock.

 Churchill Downs Incorporated is a racing, gaming and online entertainment company.
 The Company is engaged in brick-and-mortar casino gaming with approximately 9,030 gaming positions in seven states, and is a legal mobile and online platform for betting on horseracing in the United States.
 It operates through six segments: Racing, Casinos, TwinSpires, Big Fish Games, Other Investments and Corporate.